taskcluster/taskgraph/docs/glossary.rst

     used to specify whether the generation is for a pull request or a push.
 See :doc:`/reference/parameters` for a list of supported parameters.

+  Role
+    An alias for a set of scopes.
+Roles consist of a name, description and a list of scopes.
+Granting something the special scope `assume:<role>` grants access to all scopes defined within that role.

   Scope
     Taskcluster permission required to perform a particular action.
 Each task has a set of these permissions determining what it can do.